Category Archives: German Royals

 Embed from Getty Images

 On September 4, 1948, after a reign of nearly 58 years, Queen Wilhelmina abdicated in favor of her daughter and Juliana became Queen of the Netherlands and Bernhard became Prince Consort.
-From 1954 to 1976, Bernhard served as chairman of the Bilderberg Conference, an international political group that seeks a better understanding between the cultures of the United States and Europe to encourage cooperation on political, economic, and defense issues.
+From 1954 to 1976, Bernhard served as chairman of the Bilderberg Conference, an international political group that sought a better understanding between the cultures of the United States and Europe to encourage cooperation on political, economic, and defense issues.
 Prince Bernhard helped found the World Wildlife Fund and was its first president, serving from 1962 – 1976.

 Bernhard was forced to step down from leadership roles in both groups after being involved in the Lockheed bribery scandal.
-The scandal was comprised of a series of bribes and contributions in the process of negotiating the sale of aircraft made by officials of Lockheed, an American aerospace company, in the 1950s to the 1970s.
+The scandal comprised a series of bribes and contributions regarding the negotiations of the sale of aircraft made by officials of Lockheed, an American aerospace company, from the 1950s to the 1970s.
 It caused considerable political controversy in West Germany, Italy, the Netherlands, and Japan.
 Prince Bernhard received a $1.1 million bribe from Lockheed to ensure the Lockheed F-104 would win a contract over the French-made Mirage 5.
 The results of a Dutch government inquiry almost led to a constitutional crisis because Queen Juliana threatened to abdicate if Bernhard was prosecuted.
 Bernhard was not prosecuted but had to step down from several public positions and was forbidden to wear his military uniforms again.
 Although Bernhard always denied the charges, interviews published after his death revealed that he had admitted to taking the money.

 Queen Juliana and Prince Bernhard returning from Italy due to developments in the Lockheed scandal on August 26, 1976; Photo Credit – Wikipedia